He was a workaholic and a sportsaholic, when he wasn’t working. She waited.

 She waited patiently for him to engage, to connect, but hope was lost somewhere between the latest triumph at work and his team going to the Super Bowl.

 Yeah . . . there was a vague sense that she’s feeling a little passed over.
 Time to act.
 Time to “make it right”.
 Time to make the big gesture to get her to lighten up a little and smile again.
 The foolish husband thinks grand gestures and lavish gifts will make up for his general lack of attentiveness.
 Although she’ll accept them (at first), they will never make up for what isn’t being given.

 The expensive bracelet was nice.
 The cruise was nice.
 The big party was nice but, they weren’t “him” and, there’s no substitute – none – for “him”.
 Like a person who can’t tell the difference between organic, unpasteurized honey and artificial sweetener, it’s a distinction lost on the foolish husband.

 That’s not you, is it? . . . thinking gifts and big gestures are a substitute for not prioritizing your wife’s heart above all else?
 And, if you’re a Christian husband, spare me the righteous protest, “Oh, but God’s first!”
 Because, if God was really first, you’d do what He said.
-And in His Word, He made it clear to those claiming to be Christians – The way Jesus loves the Church is the way God wants you to love your bride (read – re-read – Ephesians 5).
+And in His Word, He made it clear to those claiming to be Christians – The way Jesus loves the Church is the way God wants you to love your bride (read – re-read – meditate on Ephesians 5).
 So, how are you doing with that?

 Many think that, having neglected one’s wife for months at a time, compensation can be made by making “the big move.”
 But it never works because, in the end, while she may enjoy sitting on the deck of the cruise ship sipping a piña colada and soaking up the sun, she knows she’s being bribed.